LiuJi0Fen04/zk-book-prod/content/cp8 elliptic-curve-addition/en/elliptic-curve-addition.md

 If we zoom out far enough, we can see the intersection.
 This is true in general.

-**As long as x is not "perfectly vertical" if it crosses two points on the curve, it will always cross a third.** Two of those points could be the same point if one of the points of intersection is a tangent point.
+**<u>As long as x is not "perfectly vertical" if it crosses two points on the curve, it will always cross a third</u>.** <u>Two of those points could be the same point if one of the points of intersection is a tangent point.</u>

 The "if we intersect two points" is important.
 If we shift our purple line over to the left so it doesn’t cross the "U-turn" of the elliptic curve, then it will only cross at one point

 Another way of understanding it:

-**If a straight line crosses an elliptic curve at exactly two points, and neither of the intersection points are tangent intersections, then it must be perfectly vertical.**
+<u>**If a straight line crosses an elliptic curve at exactly two points, and neither of the intersection points are tangent intersections, then it must be perfectly vertical.**</u>

 You could work out an algebraic proof from the formulas above, but I think the geometric argument is more intuitive.